Things Can Only Get Better (Howard Jones song): Track listings

 Both a 7" and 12" picture disc were released with the same tracks as the standard formats.

 Remixes

-In 2005, Swedish DJ Eric Prydz released a remixed version and renamed it "And Do You Feel Scared?".
+In 2005, the Swedish DJ and record producer Eric Prydz released a remixed version and renamed it "And Do You Feel Scared?".
 It is featured in the video game 2006 FIFA World Cup as one of the many EA Trax that appear in the game.

-In 2013, French house music artist Cedric Gervais released a song featuring the vocal track from Howard Jones' original song.
+In 2013, the French DJ, record producer and actor Cedric Gervais released a song featuring the vocal track from Howard Jones' original song.
 It too was titled "Things Can Only Get Better".

 Chart history

-"Things Can Only Get Better" reached number six in the UK Singles Chart and number five in the United States on the Billboard Hot 100 chart.
+"Things Can Only Get Better" reached number six in the UK singles chart and number five in the United States on the Billboard Hot 100 chart.
 The song also crossed over to the R&B charts in America, peaking at number 54.

-Popular culture
+In popular culture

 This song was featured in episode 5 of the Watchmen TV series, in a short sequence set in 1985.

+This song was also featured in the soundtrack to the 2018 movie Bumblebee.

+This song was also used in series 2, episode 5 of the television series Halt and Catch Fire.
+This song also has a Simlish version in The Sims 2 (2004) New Wave radio category.
+A portion of the song is used in the 2024 horror film Tarot.
+This song was also used in the Kerbal Space Program 2 early access launch cinematic trailer.
+This is also played as a background song during the birthday gathering of Ed Warren in the film The Conjuring: Last Rites (2025).